juseg/alps/articles/erosion/response-referee1.md

     Over longer timescales, though, the vertical distribution of erosion rates also depends on the erosional modification of topography (Sternai et al., 2013).

+Thank you again for reading our work and giving us constructive feedback.